-\subsection{Embedding models}
+\section{Embedding models}

 An important part of many machine learning systems is finding features relevant to the task to accomplish and using the features to represent the data.
 In deep learning, this task is usually handled by a family of approaches called \textit{embeddings}, real-valued vector representations of the data obtained by learning an \textit{embedding model} from data.
 It is commonly accepted that the quality of such representations, which corresponds to the amount and nature of the information contained in the embedding as well as the properties of the embedding space, is a key factor in the performance of deep learning approaches.
 Learning an embedding model of high quality often requires high amounts of data and significant training time which can be challenging, so for many applications on text pre-trained large-scale embedding models are made available, for instance, Bert \cite{bert-multilingual:2019:delvin}.
 However, in our early experiments with pretrained word embeddings models (in particular, GloVe~\cite{glove:2014:pennington}, {word2vec}~\cite{efficient-representation-w2v:2013:mikolov}, and {fasttext}~\cite{fasttext:2017:bojanwoski}) we obtained poor performance\footnote{ We reproduced a similar experiment on the English data in \cref{app:sem-emb}. }, which can be easily understood as these models contain information of a semantic nature\footnote{To be exact, these models relate to distributional semantics, which is based on the co-occurrence of words in text.} while we need morphological information to deal with morphological APs.